mohamedabdallah20/linear-regression-from-scratch/README.md

 # linear-regression-from-scratch
-linear regression from scratch on simple data
+linear regression from scratch on simple data with gradient descent and normal equation